Configuration spaces of clusters as $E_d$-algebras: Introduction and overview

 \paragraph{Outlook} We still do not know what the iterated bar construction of the full $E_d$-algebra $C^k(\R^d;X)$ looks like for $d\ge 2$.
 One might try to enhance the $E_d$-cellular methods for the case $d=1$ to the general case; however, we lack a good notion of higher-dimensional entanglement types.
 On the other hand, it would already be interesting to know if the $E_d$-algebra $C^k(\R^d;X)$ is equivalent to a free $E_d$-algebra if $X$ is path-connected.\looseness-1

 \paragraph{Acknowledgements} I would like to thank my PhD supervisor, Carl-Friedrich Bödig\-heimer, for suggesting the study of vertical configuration spaces and his valuable advice.
-The article benefited from discussions with Andrea Bianchi about various delooping methods, from discussions with Bastiaan Cnossen about several indexing categories, and from many useful comments both made on a first draft.\looseness-1
+The article benefited from discussions with Andrea Bianchi about various delooping methods, from discussions with Bastiaan Cnossen about several indexing categories.
+Finally, I thank the anonymous referee for many useful comments.\looseness-1

 \paragraph{Funding} The author was supported by the \emph{Max Planck Institute for Mathematics} in Bonn, by the \emph{Deutsche Forschungsgemeinschaft} (\textsc{dfg}, German Research Foundation) under Germany’s Excellence Strategy (\textsc{exc}-2047/1, 390685813) and by the \emph{Promotionsförderung} of the \emph{Studienstiftung des Deutschen Volkes}.